Dowell-Lab/srworkshop/projectB/day08/worksheets/d8_worksheet1_ChIPseq_analysis.md

 e.
 Text file with TF motif locations.

-Section B (The first part will be run on the server, while the second will be submitted to the MEME webserver.)
+**Section B** - The first part will be run on the server, while the second will be submitted to the MEME webserver.

 a.
 Get sequences for peak regions (as a fasta file)

 b.
-MEME results outputted on their website. (see Section B from steps 6-8)
+MEME results outputted on their website. (see exampls in Section B from steps 6-8) This step is run on the webserver since it is computationally greedy.

 ## Section A: Preprocessing of ChIP-seq data